frame-lang/frame-docs/intermediate_frame/states.rst

 As previously mentioned, event handlers are also able to be terminated with a continue operator **:>**.
 In later articles we will discuss **Hierarchical State Machines (HSMs)** in depth.
 HSMs enable states to inherit behavior from other states and are created using the Frame *Dispatch Operator* **=>**.
-While unhandled events are automatically passed to parent states, the continue operator enables handled event to be passed to a parent state as well:
+While unhandled events are automatically passed to parent states, the continue operator enables the handled event to be passed to a parent state as well:

 .. code-block::